TormodLandet/spectral_wave_data/src/api/python/INSTALL.md

   installation bundle.
 * CMake
 * Microsoft Visual Studio
-* Python 3.x with the "wheel" package installed
+* Python 3.x with the "pip" and "wheel" packages installed

-If you do not have access to Visual Studio you may install `ninja` or another build tool and modify the CMake command to use that as the build system instead of creating a Visual Studio Solution.
-We have not tested this, but it will probably work.
+If you do not have access to Visual Studio you may install `Ninja` or another build tool and modify the CMake command to use that as the build system instead of creating a Visual Studio Solution.
+We use Ninja to build on Windows in out [GitHub Actions workflow](https://github.com/SpectralWaveData/spectral_wave_data/tree/master/.github/).

 ### Linux